loopbackio/loopback.io/pages/en/lb2/Working-with-LoopBack-objects.md

 as well as all the additional properties and methods of the [LoopBack app object](http://apidocs.strongloop.com/loopback/#var-app-loopback).

 {% include important.html content="

-In some places such as boot scripts, `server` is used as the name of this object instead of `app`.
+In some places such as boot scripts, `server` is used as the name of this object instead of `app`." %}

-" %}

 ## Working with model objects